-Every fall, Red Butte Garden volunteers and staff plant additional bulbs throughout the Garden, including an astounding 42,000 in the Water Conservation Garden in 2018, bringing up the total to a colorful array of over 524,000 blooming bulbs!
-Of those over 230,000 are daffodils.
+Almost every fall, Red Butte Garden volunteers and staff plant additional bulbs throughout the Garden, and now we're up to a colorful array of over 560,000 blooming bulbs!
+Of those, over 250,000 are daffodils.
 Other bulbs include Allium, Anemone, Calochortus, Camassia, Chionodoxa, Cyclamen, Erythronium, Fritillaria, Galanthus, Hyacinth, Hyacinthoides, Ipheion, Iris, Leucojum, Muscari, Scilla, Triteleia, and more.
-Further complimenting the blooming bulbs are blossoming trees, shrubs, and vines such as Magnolia, Flowering Pear, Crabapple, Hawthorn, Viburnum, Wisteria, Foxtail Lily, Lilac, and more!

 Since 2013, Red Butte Garden has been recognized as an Official Display Garden by the American Daffodil Society.
 Our display includes 157 different cultivars from all 13 official divisions recognized by the Royal Horticultural Society of England.
 Our display also includes 14 recipients of the Wister and Panil Awards, which recognizes outstanding American hybridizers and daffodil selections.

 Pack a picnic, take a walk along the Garden's paved paths, including the new Six Bridges Trail, hike in the Natural Area, or just relax and take in the warming spring sunshine.